Procedure: Volunteers in support of Advancement

-To outline the procedures for establishment, activity and conduct of volunteers in support of philanthropy.
+To outline the procedures for establishment, activity and conduct of volunteers in support of Advancement.

 Volunteers are non-remunerated individuals that help ANU engage with potential donors to solicit donations to the University that will enhance its vision and mission.

-Development Board is a group of volunteers in support of philanthropy established under a written terms-of-reference.
+Development Board is a group of volunteers in support of Advancement established under a written terms-of-reference.

 Philanthropic Goals are the fundraising objectives of the University, as outlined in the ANU Philanthropy Strategy.